wazo-platform/wazo-platform.org/content/blog/value-your-cdr-with-machine-learning.md

 For regression you may want to use [MSE](https://en.wikipedia.org/wiki/Mean_squared_error), [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation)

 ## Deploying models
 The most frequent way to deploy models is to serve them through an API.
 Numerous frameworks exist to fulfill this purpose.
-One of the most popular is flask as it is very simple and quick to serve ml models using it.
+One of the most popular is Flask as it is very simple and quick to serve ml models using it.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/38444438/131364700-4e370e90-0f03-4924-be40-cc642b5d969a.png" width="200"/>